Towards a theory of model distillation: Acknowledgements

 \section{Acknowledgements}

-I am very grateful to Emmanuel Abbe, Kiril Bangachev, Guy Bresler, Melihcan Erol, Nati Srebro for helpful research discussions.
+I am very grateful to Fan Chen and Sasha Rakhlin, who pointed out the connection between the statistical complexity of distillation and the statistical complexity in the General Learning Setting of Vapnik \cite{chenrakhlin}.
+I am also very grateful to Emmanuel Abbe, Kiril Bangachev, Guy Bresler, Melihcan Erol, and Nati Srebro for helpful research discussions.
 I am also thankful to Guy Bresler for feedback on the exposition.
 This work was supported by an NSF Graduate Research Fellowship under NSF grant 1745302.

 \addtocontents{toc}{ }